ivangfr/knative-minikube-environment/quarkus-bookapi-native-vs-jvm/README.md

 ## Install quarkus-book-api-native Service

-1. In a terminal and inside `knative-minikube-environment/quarkus-bookapi-native-vs-jvm`, run the following command to install the service
+1. In a terminal and inside `knative-minikube-environment/quarkus-bookapi-native-vs-jvm` folder, run the following command to install the service
    ```
    kubectl apply --namespace dev -f yaml-files/quarkus-book-api-native-service.yaml
    ```